Oxide Sedation Near You

 How can we solve this problem?
-Valley Ridge Dental Center in NW, Calgary offers nitrous oxide-oxygen sedation for patients who experience mild to moderate anxiety.
+Valley Ridge Dental Center offers nitrous oxide-oxygen sedation for patients who experience mild to moderate anxiety.
 This also alleviates pain during dental procedures.
 We’re here to tell you all about this sedation method and why it may be right for you.

 According to the American Dental Association, nitrous oxide is a gas that is:

-The combination of nitrous oxide and oxygen has been used as a safe way to relieve pain and anxiety in dentistry since the 1800’s.
+The combination of nitrous oxide and oxygen has been used as a safe way to relieve pain and anxiety in dentistry since the 1800s.
 In 2007, an ADA survey recorded that 70% of dental practices use oxide sedation.

 At Valley Ridge Dental, we offer both oral and IV administration.
 We aim to keep you comfortable through every step of the sedation process.
 This means having the ability to choose which method is best for you.
 For oral administration, the patient is given a nasal hood.
 This device fits securely over their nose.
 Two tubes connect to two different canisters, one for oxygen and one for nitrous oxide.
 You begin by breathing in oxygen, while your dentist slowly increases the nitrous oxide.
 When you display the proper signs of sedation, your dentist will proceed from there.

 From the first couple of breaths, you will begin to feel relaxed.
 You may feel a slight tingling feeling throughout your body.
 Nitrous oxide in Calgary, AB is often known as “laughing gas.”
-During the sedation, you’ll feel light-headed, and might experience sudden emotions and surprising thoughts.
+During the sedation, you’ll feel light-headed and might experience sudden emotions and surprising thoughts.
 Some people experience uncontrollable giggling as a side effect.

 These effects will last as long as you are breathing through the mask.
 In other words, this type of sedation does not last long after a procedure.
 Most people experience little to no side effects; nausea may occur in some cases.

-You can choose to undergo oxide sedation any time you’re feeling anxious or scared of a dental procedure.
+You can choose to undergo oxide sedation near you any time you’re feeling anxious or scared of a dental procedure.
 This way, you can feel completely relaxed during your appointment.
 This method is also particularly helpful for those who are afraid of other methods of sedation, like IV or needle injection.

-And many more.
-We want you to feel comfortable coming to the dentist, so we have safe and professional oxide sedation for anything you may need.
+We want you to feel comfortable when you visit your dentist, so we have safe and professional oxide sedation for anything you may need.
 Sedation is never a requirement for your procedure.
 If you are comfortable receiving only the anesthetic before procedure, you will be able to inform your dentist.

 No. The key to proper sedation is balancing the oxygen and nitrous oxide intake.
 This is something the experienced dentists at Valley Ridge Dental have trained to watch out for, making the sedation entirely safe.

 You will be in a partially-conscious state while under oxide sedation.
 You will be extremely relaxed, but awake enough to understand if your dentist asks you a question.
 We tailor the nitrous oxide ratio according to the individual and monitor you closely while you are sedated to ensure your safety and comfort.

 The sedation’s effects will wear off shortly after your procedure is over.
 You will typically be safe to drive home after your appointment, but you can ask someone to drive you to stay on the safe side.

 Those with chest and lung problems like emphysema and MS generally should not receive oxide sedation.
-As its administered through the nasal passage, it will not work for those who have a cold or flu.
+As it’s administered through the nasal passage, it will not work for those who have a cold or flu.
 Talk to your dentist to discuss your options.